 Metrobank: 2253 2259 90264

 Carl Beneth Torres: 0922-8384567/0956-8899166

 Brian Albert Andanar, a nurse by profession, was recently diagnosed with Non-Hodgkins Lymphoma, a kind of cancer that targets the lymph nodes.

 Brian needs six cycles of chemotherapy which will cost roughly P200,000 per session.
-Such an amount is required to sustain high doses of expensive chemo drugs that is needed to cure his aggressive disease.
+Such an amount is required to sustain high doses of expensive chemo drugs that

 As a nurse by profession and by heart, Brian is still hoping to continue his rewarding career.
 He already had his 6th chemotherapy session done last October but his fight against cancer is far from over.
 He is now starting to feel the adverse effects of the chemo drugs, prompted him to be in and out of the hospital.

 Furthermore, he needs to undergo multiple tests to evaluate whether or not he will be needing 2 more cycles of chemotherapy and proceed with his maintenance medications in order to be cleared from any tumors and be cancer-free.

 Let’s join Brian with his fight against cancer and help him continue to fulfill his dreams: